-I’ve been making lots of versions of this turkey sausage veggie frittata lately!
+I’ve been making lots of versions of this veggie frittata lately!
 Work, summer law school commitments, etc. have been keeping me busy, but I’ve missed blogging and figured it was past time to share a new recipe.

 This summer, I’ve split my time between two law firms here in North Carolina and have had really good experiences both working remotely and working in their offices with social distancing in place.

-This veggie frittata has been one of my favorite quick grab-and-go breakfasts before work, and I’ve also really enjoyed it as a protein-filled snack at the office.
+This turkey sausage veggie frittata has been one of my favorite quick grab-and-go breakfasts before work, and I’ve also really enjoyed it as a protein-filled snack at the office.
 I make it for the week on Sunday afternoon, and it’s good until around Thursday.

 For the past month or so, I’ve been doing the Madeline Moves 30-Day Tighter Together (Strength Training & Macros) Challenge.
 It comes with a set of customized macros to follow, and the protein goals are HIGH.

 I’m a huge snacker, and I’ve found that protein snacks are harder for me to come up with, especially with being dairy-free these days.
 I’m missing my Greek yogurt!
-While I’d happily eat just energy bites and fruit all day long, those aren’t super filling and or especially high in protein.
+While I’d happily eat just energy bites and fruit all day long, those aren’t super filling or especially high in protein.

 This veggie frittata, though, has a good mix of protein, carbs, and fat.
 And during the macro challenge specifically, I actually added egg whites to the recipe to increase the protein content while keeping the carbs and fat the same– I’ll give the details in the recipe below!